-Idaho’s reinsurance program takes effect in 2023, resulting in lower overall average premiums.
-Across the existing six insurers, the overall proposed average rate change for 2023 is a 3% decrease.
-The insurers have proposed the following average rate changes:
+Idaho’s reinsurance program took effect in 2023, resulting in lower overall average premiums.
+Across the existing six insurers, the overall average rate change for 2023 was a 3.6% decrease.
+The insurers implemented the following average rate changes:

 But weighted average rate changes aren’t always useful in terms of understanding how a given enrollee’s rate will change:

 The Idaho Department of Insurance does not have the authority to prevent health insurers from implementing rates that are deemed unjustified.
 But they do have a review and negotiation process during which they analyze the rates that have been filed for the coming year and work with carriers to ensure that proposed rates are actuarially justified, and it’s common for final rates in Idaho to be considerably different from what the insurers initially propose.